Mount Kilimanjaro Lemosho Route – MODERATE / CHALLENGING

 Amazing panoramic views and gradual acclimatization

-Gear and equipment rentals are available through our service
+High-quality gear and equipment rentals available

 Climbing Lemosho Route solo?
 Don’t worry, all travelers have the option to choose between a private climb or to be placed in a group with other climbers.
 Solo adventurers looking to join a group will be well taken care of, ensuring they can share the experience with other trekkers.